mastervalor/atlassian-admin-toolkit/README.md

 ```

 ### 3. Set up your secrets 🔑
-Some scripts require API tokens or config files (like `auth.py` and `config.py`).
-These are **not** included for security reasons.
-Check the scripts in `calls/` and `process/` for what you need, and create these files in the root directory.
+Template files `auth.py` and `config.py` are included in the repository with empty values.
+You need to fill in your actual credentials and URLs.

+**Important:**
+- Open `auth.py` and fill in all the required variables (especially `email` and your API tokens)
+- Open `config.py` and fill in all your instance URLs
-- `auth.py` – Store your API tokens and email here. **Important:** You must define an `email` variable in this file (e.g., `email = "your-email@example.com"`).
-All API classes now use HTTPBasicAuth with email and token for cloud API authentication.
+- The `email` variable is **required** - all API classes use HTTPBasicAuth with email and token for cloud API authentication
-- `config.py` – Store your instance URLs and other config.

-**Pro tip:** Never commit your secrets! `.gitignore` already helps with that.
+**Security Note:**
+- The template files are in the repo with empty strings
+- **Never commit your actual secrets!** If you accidentally fill in real values, they won't be committed if you're careful, but it's better to use environment variables or a `.env` file for production use
+- Consider using a `.env` file or environment variables for sensitive values in production environments

 #### Cloud API Authentication
 All API calls have been updated to support Atlassian Cloud APIs using HTTPBasicAuth.
 Each API class now: